kimdoanh89/doanhluong.me/_posts/2020-07-20-Ansible_to_gather_information_and_Save.markdown

     ansible_network_os: ios
 ```

-We can check the connection to a groups of router defined in the inventory
+We can check the connection to a groups of routers defined in the inventory
 file.
 ```bash
 ansible all -i inventory -m ping